Keep a Baby Busy on a Rainy Day with Household Items

 Your very young child may not be able to do much on his own yet, but he already knows how to have fun.
 Babies under one year old are developing their senses and will be amazed (and amused) by simple things: bright colors, interesting textures, fun sounds.
 Young babies also have short attention spans, so don't expect their interest to be kept for longer than 15 minutes at a time.

 10 fun things to do with a baby under one year old:

-- 2Tummy Time.Spending time on their stomach is essential for babies to learn motor skills and build neck strength.
+- 2Spending time on their stomach is essential for babies to learn motor skills and build neck strength.
 Make tummy time fun by placing toys near your baby.
-You can also play games with your child on their tummy, like leafing through a book together or "flying" on mommy or daddy's legs.Advertisement
+You can also play games with your child on their tummy, like leafing through a book together or "flying" on mommy or daddy's legs.Tummy Time.Advertisement

 10 fun things to do with a baby 1-2 years old